-This can also be caused by the work you do.
+One of the common reasons why people have neck pain can also be caused by the work they do.

-In the study done by B. Cagnie from Ghent University, Belgium, they’ve assessed work-related neck disorders, especially among heavy computer users.
+- In the study done by B. Cagnie from Ghent University, Belgium, they assessed work-related neck disorders, especially among heavy computer users.

-According to this study, there is a significant correlation between mental tiredness, shortage of personnel, and neck pain from holding the neck in a forward bent posture after a long period of time (source).
+- According to Dr. Cagnie, there is a significant correlation between mental tiredness, shortage of personnel, and neck pain from holding the neck in a forward bent posture after a long period of time.

-And I can only imagine what happens if someone is going to do heavy set of KB swings after long and stressful day at work.
+And I can only imagine what happens if someone is going to do a heavy set of KB swings after a long and stressful day at work.

-To fix that issue, I would recommend adding some mobility drills into the warm-up.
-Spend extra time to stretch and recognize how does your body feel.
+- I would recommend adding some mobility drills to the warm-up.
+Spend extra time stretching and recognizing how your body feels.